publicus/marc2csv/README.md

 optional arguments:
-  -h, --help            show this help message and exit -v, --verbose         Increase verbosity of output.
+  -h, --help            show this help message and exit -a, --append-to-output-file
+                        If set, an output file defined using the "--output- file" argument will be appended to, instead of overwritten.
   -n MAX_NUMBER_OF_RECORDS_TO_PROCESS, --max-number-of-records-to-process MAX_NUMBER_OF_RECORDS_TO_PROCESS
                         The maximum number of records that should be processed.
 This can be useful for debugging or otherwise exploring a dataset.
-Default: (Infinite) --subfields-as-separate-columns
+Default: (Infinite) -o OUTPUT_FILE, --output-file OUTPUT_FILE
+                        The file to save output to.
+Default: stdout (i.e., the console output)
+  -v, --verbose         Increase verbosity of output.
+  --subfields-as-separate-columns
                         If set, columns will be broken down into MARC subfields Otherwise, MARC fields will be concatenated with each other, using the "subfield_separator"
                         argument.
-  --suppress-header-row
-                        If set, no CSV header row (put differently, no column names) will be included in the output.
   -s SUBFIELD_SEPARATOR, --subfield-separator SUBFIELD_SEPARATOR
                         If "--subfields-as-separate-columns" is not set, the
                         separator used when concatenating MARC subfield values together.
-Default: ";"
+Default: ";" --suppress-header-row
-  -o OUTPUT_FILE, --output-file OUTPUT_FILE
-                        The file to save output to.
-Default: stdout (i.e., the console output)
+                        If set, no CSV header row (put differently, no column names) will be included in the output.
 ```

 If you have multiple MARC files to convert, you can either use the included